| VF_nonlinfit

 VF_nonlinfit( A, AStatus, npars, X, Y, sizex, @MyFunc, @MyDerivs );

 Note the address-of operator in front of "MyFunc." and "MyDerivs".
-In Turbo Pascal, both MyFunc and MyDerivs must be compiled with the Force-Far-Calls option {$F+}.
-In case you do not know any of the partial derivatives, do not define MyDerivs, but call VF_nonlinfit with derivaties = nil:
+In case you do not know any of the partial derivatives, do not define MyDerivs, but call VF_nonlinfit with derivatives = nil:

 VF_nonlinfit( A, AStatus, npars, X, Y, sizex, @MyFunc, nil );